Title: On the Wings of Unexpected Change

 John Sheppard walked into his new quarters and looked around, blinking slowly at the contents.

 Rolling onto his knees, he heaved himself to his feet and shoved his gear against the wall to make room on the floor for his mattress.
-He wasn’t going to bother with the possible bed platform right then.
+He wasn’t going to bother with the possible bed frame right then.
 Who knew what was hiding under that cloth?
 Finding out right then wasn’t high on his list.
 Pulling his knife, he cut the ties sealing the mattress and kicked it into place.

-His uniform was easy to strip off, and he wrinkled his nose at the smell coming off it.
+His uniform was easy enough to strip out of, and he wrinkled his nose at the smell coming off it.
 Musty and faintly smelling of rotting insects, it was going to be washed as soon as he found the washing machines.
 His boots got kicked to the side and away from anything else because there was stuff on them that he was sure was going to do bad things to the leather if he left it too much longer.
 It was something for him to get to in the morning when he wasn’t blind with exhaustion.
 His weapons, though, were placed by the mattress when he got down to his skivvies and settled in.

 The feel of Atlantis flowed over his mind and he gently pushed back, asking for the temperature to be raised a bit in his room.
 There was a brief hesitation and then the room started to feel a bit warmer, more comfortable.
 John murmured a brief thanks at the city and the feeling of happiness he got back was a surprise, but he was hazily certain that he would be thanking the city a lot.